ZhangHuixin1103/Task-Transfer-VICL-in-VLM/README.md

 cd Qwen3-VL/qwen-vl-finetune
 bash finetune.sh  # Or you can choose any shell script file from Qwen3-VL/qwen-vl-finetune/scripts
 ```

+**Note**: The default training script uses the dataset name `VICL`, which is already registered in `qwenvl/data/__init__.py`.
+Update the hard-coded absolute paths in that file before launching training.

 The evaluation scripts expect the fine-tuned checkpoint at: